 - Infected teeth may need to be extracted, which can affect how the other teeth grow in and may cause crookedness.

 - Having teeth removed in hospital can be traumatic for a child and may lead to fear of the dentist later in life.

 - Children who are missing teeth prematurely may experience problems with eating and speech development.

 There are a total of 32 teeth in an adult set.
 Of them, 16 teeth are in the upper jawbone (maxillary arch) and 16 are in the lower jawbone (mandibular arch).
 Unlike baby teeth, these teeth are divided into four different classes based on their shape and function:

 - 8 incisors

 - 12 molars

 An adult has eight incisor teeth similar to baby teeth.
 There are two central and two lateral incisors in both upper and lower jaws.
-These incisors help with the grinding and crushing of food before swallowing it.
+These incisors are used to cut or tear into food.

 You have four canine teeth in your permanent, or adult, set.
 These can be found on the right and left sides of the lateral incisors in both the upper and lower jaw.
-The sharp surfaces of the canines help in the shredding of food particles.
+The sharp surfaces of the canines help in the shredding of food.